 So, what can you do with fresh basil?
 Here are a few places to start:

 The most traditional way to use fresh basil is in spaghetti sauce.
 You can add it to your homemade spaghetti sauce, or you can doctor up a jar of sauce with a bit of fresh basil.
+Looking for more recipes?
+Here are Instapot Recipes that use fresh basil.

 I always make homemade pesto sauce at least once a year when the basil is at its best.
 It’s very easy to make and so much better than the kind you buy pre-made.